telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

-This tutorial will walk your through the creation of a sample application that contains RadPropertyGrid and will show you how:
+This tutorial will walk your through the creation of a sample application that contains __RadPropertyGrid__ and will show you how:

-* Use RadPropertyGrid in your project;
+* Use RadPropertyGrid in your project

-* Bind RadPropertyGrid to a single item;
+* Bind RadPropertyGrid to a single item

 For the purpose of this example, you will need to create an empty {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} Application project and open it in Visual Studio.

->In order to use __RadPropertyGrid__ in your projects you have to add references to the following assemblies:
+>In order to use RadPropertyGrid in your projects you have to add references to the following assemblies:
 >* __Telerik.Windows.Controls__
 >* __Telerik.Windows.Controls.Data__
 >* __Telerik.Windows.Data__